chirag1992m/AdversarialShortestPathGame/README.md

 - Both A and P will be told the layout of the graph (which will be fixed for the entire game) and the source and destination nodes.
-- Both A and P has a time limit of 2 seconds to make their move or the game will run out of time and will end abruptly.
+- Both A and P has a time limit of 2 minutes in **total** over the full game to make their move or the bot will run out of time and the game will end abruptly.
 - If P or A makes a move involving an edge or position which does not exist or cannot be traversed or the cost factor by adversary is wrong, their move will silently be ignored.